 13 treatment areas, each equipped with computer work stations and advanced monitoring systems

-On-site diagnostic testing, including a clinical laboratory and state-of-the-art imaging department with X-ray, ultrasound and magnetic resonance imaging
+On-site diagnostic testing, including a clinical laboratory and state-of-the-art imaging department with X-ray and ultrasound

 If You need emergency care, call 911 or go to the nearest emergency room.